tkamag/AWS-Data-DEA-C01-Course/Building_Data_Lakes_on_AWS.md

 With ``Blueprint``, **you can instantiate a lake formation workflow that then perform jobs and task for typical proposes  as pre-defined**. ``Lake formation workflows`` generate ``AWS Glue crawlers, Glue jobs, Glue triggers`` in order to **orchestrate, loading and updating data**.
+****
   > **Workflows create on ``Lake Formation`` are visible on ``AWS Glue`` console and the node of that workflows is either a job, a crawler or a trigge**r.

 > **Creating workflow in ``Lake Formation`` is much more user friendly  than creating a workflow on** ``AWS Glue`` as **DAG**.
 >
+### A.6.3 Topic C Lake Formation Governed Tables
+When creating tables in ``Lake Formation`` filling in the Create table form, **turn on Enable governed data access and management under the data management and security section**.
+These are notable restrictions:
+* Currently, **only Athena, Amazon Redshift Spectrum, and AWS Glue ETL scripts* support querying Governed Tables.
+Athena queries are limited to read only.
+* To create a governed table with the AWS Management Console, **you must use the Lake Formation console* .
+You can't use the AWS Glue console.
+* **Only partitioned tables with Parquet formatted files are supported for data compaction**.
+* ``AWS Glue crawlers`` don't support Governed Tables.
+* You can't use ``Apache Spark DataFrames`` to read from and write to Governed Tables.
+* Push down predicates aren't supported in ``AWS Glue ETL``

+### A.6.4 Topic D Visualizing data with QuickSight